brandur/sorg/content/nanoglyphs-drafts/003-12-factors.md

 ## Spooky effects at a distance (#getrandom)

 [Fixing `getrandom()`](https://lwn.net/Articles/800509/) is a great piece that opens a tiny window onto the world of kernel development, and what's inside is fascinating.
-The saga starts with the addition of `getrandom()` to the kernel after the LibreSSL project successfully advocated that it was too difficult to reliably get secure entropy (when good security practice is difficult, insecurity is likely).
+The saga starts with the addition of `getrandom()` to the kernel after the LibreSSL project successfully advocated that it was too difficult to correctly procure secure entropy (where good security practice is difficult, insecurity is likely).

 It worked well until a bug was reported whereby computers hang on boot which turned out to be caused by the X Window System blocking on a call to `getrandom()` because not enough entropy was available.
 That reduction turned out to be caused by an [optimization in ext4](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=b03755ad6f33b7b8cd7312a3596a2dbf496de6e7) that minimized disk I/O on startup.
 Breaking changes don’t get much more roundabout than this — a bug-free optimization to a file system had the downstream effect of breaking boot for a graphical UI.
 You can’t help admire the intrepid bug hunter who figured that out.